exercism/docs/anatomy/tracks/concepts.md

 - Compromises made for ease of learning or to accommodate the Exercism environment, e.g. multiple classes in single file
 - Similar features with which the concept may be confused
 - Performance characteristics and memory usage
+- Don't refer to an exercise in the text, as this file is displayed outside the context of an exercise.

 #### Example